What is massage, traction and manipulation?

 What is manipulation?

-Manipulation is the use of the hands by a professional on the patient by using specific techniques and maneuvers to achieve painless movement and right posture of the musculoskeletal system.
+Manipulation is the use of the hands by a professional on the patient by using specific techniques and maneuvers to achieve painless movement and the right posture of the musculoskeletal system.

 The most common types of manipulation involve passive mechanical forces applied to specific vertebral segments, regions, or other joints to restore a complete range of motion.